-9.3.2.3 Bypassing the PGA
+9.3.2.2 Bypassing the PGA

 At a gain of 1, the device can be configured to disable and bypass the low-noise PGA.
 Disabling the PGA lowers the overall power consumption and also removes the restrictions of Equation 5 for the input voltage range.
 If the PGA is bypassed, the ADC absolute input voltage range extends beyond the AVDD and AVSS power supplies, allowing input voltages at or below ground.
-The absolute input voltage range when the PGA is bypassed is shown in Equation 6:
+Equation 6 shows the absolute input voltage range when the PGA is bypassed:

+AVSS - 0.05 V <

+$$V{AINP}$$

-$AVSS - 0.05 V < V{AINP}, V{AINN} < AVDD + 0.05 V$
+, $V{AINN}$ < AVDD + 0.05 V